ShreyasUjagar/Sudoku_GUI/README.md

 # Sudoku GUI (Graphic Interface Model) by Shreyas Ujagar

 This is a Sudoku game implemented with the Python language and the Pygame Library.
 In order to play, you would need to have both installed on your system.
+You can download
+[Python](https://www.python.org/downloads/) and [Pygame](https://pypi.org/project/pygame/) here on their official websites.

 It consists of several features including a robust instant time solver, a razor-sharp checker that validates any user input, and an abundance of additional puzzles.